 For prospective franchisees, certain components of the franchise legislation will have a big impact right away.
 Franchise legislation helps potential franchisees make more informed decisions by requiring franchisors to provide serious franchisee candidates with disclosure documents.
 Franchise legislation usually outlines what information needs to be included in disclosure documents and how they may be delivered to prospective franchisees.

 Under legislation, franchisees are prescribed a certain amount of time to review the disclosure document, usually two weeks, and consult franchise professionals, such as a lawyer, accountant, and banker, to go over the documents in detail.
-See section XX for more details about what should be included in a disclosure document.

 Legal experts encourage prospective franchisees across Canada to request a disclosure document, as franchisors should be willing to share the information with serious prospects.